 Towards the end of 2019 the band continued writing new material, however their efforts were slowed down by the global pandemic.
 The band quickly transitioned to remotely collaborating during the lockdowns, and as a result, they wrote & recorded fifteen new songs for their fifth full-length album entitled In A Late Country.
 The new album is a post-apocalyptic djent metal concept album which tells the story of a young man trying to find his lost girlfriend in the midst of a government-controlled evacuation program dealing with an overpopulated city.
 The lyrics on the album are actually the lines of the various characters within the story, which (when looking at the album’s lyrics) read more like a script from a movie or television series.
 Pure science fiction, In A Late Country shatters the stereotypical norms within the djent metal genre.
 By utilizing synthesizers and ambient noise to accentuate the storyline and emotional journey of the characters therein, Mycelia have once again shown the world they are adept and capable of rewriting the djent metal genre’s typical playbook into something new, fresh, and forward thinking.

-In A Late Country will be released worldwide by Eclipse Records on September 16, 2022.
+In A Late Country was released worldwide by Eclipse Records on September 16, 2022.